Jenny Hutchinson

-Jenny Hutchinson (born 28 September 1974 in London, United Kingdom) is the original actress to play Fizz in the children's show Tweenies.
+Jenny Hutchinson (born 28 September 1974 in London, United Kingdom) is a British actress who played the original Fizz in the children's show Tweenies.
 Among her other roles, she has played Meeedea in The Baaas, the joker in Series 1 of Megamaths and Florrie in Fimbles.
 In addition to acting, she also operates the Second Skin Agency which represents puppeteers, actors/actresses and voicers.